ibm-cloud-docs/blockchain-sw-252/howto/ibp-v2-troubleshooting.md

 This problem can be caused by a [bug](https://bugs.chromium.org/p/chromium/issues/detail?id=1006243){: external} introduced by the Chrome browser `Version 77.0.3865.90 (Official Build) (64-bit)` that causes actions from the browser to fail.
 {: tsCauses}

 To resolve this problem, open the console in a new browser tab in Chrome.
 Any identities that you saved in your console wallet will persist in the new browser tab.
 To avoid this problem you can upgrade your Chrome browser version.
 Ensure you have downloaded all of your wallet identities to your local machine before closing your browser.
-If this solution does not resolve your problem see [Why is my channel creation failing or I am unable to add a new organization to my ordering service with the error "Unable to get system channel"?](#ibp-v2-troubleshooting-accept-tls).
+If this solution does not resolve your problem see [Why is my channel fail to create or I am unable to add a new organization to my ordering service with the error "Unable to get system channel"?](#ibp-v2-troubleshooting-accept-tls).
 {: tsResolve}